Ivan-Hristoslavov/inspark_institute/docs/SEO_OPTIMIZATION_GUIDE.md

-# SEO Optimization Guide for FixMyLeak
+# SEO Optimization Guide for EGP

 ## Overview
-This document outlines the comprehensive SEO optimizations implemented for the FixMyLeak website to improve search engine visibility and rankings.
+This document outlines the comprehensive SEO optimizations implemented for the EGP website to improve search engine visibility and rankings.

 ## 🎯 Key SEO Improvements Implemented